-Lie on your back and place a 6-8 inch rolled towel under knee.
+Lie on your back, and place a 6-8 inch rolled towel under knee.
 Lift foot from surface, straightening knee as far as possible.
 Do not raise thigh off rolled towel.
-Perform 20 times.
+Hold for a count of 5.

 Coach's Note: Work for full extension (straightening) of the knee.
 Assist with band or hand if needed to get full terminal extension.